 Many countries have groups affiliated with Knitted Knockers Support Foundation, aka knittedknockers.org.
 They have registered with KKSF and are using their patterns, approved yarns and methods of distribution.
 Countries that are not affiliated with Knittedknockers.org may use different patterns, registration for knitters and crocheters, yarns, and/or methods of distribution.
 These are identified in the International directory with an asterisk, *not affiliated with knittedknockers.org.
 Information is available on the International directory page to order directly from them or register as a knitter/crocheter.

 We are a medical clinic that would like to provide knitted knockers to our clients.
 Can you help us?

 We are always excited to partner with the medical profession to provide free knitted knockers.
-We can provide you with brochures, cards and some sample knockers to show your patients.
+We can provide you with brochures, cards, and some sample knockers to show your patients.
 We love to connect volunteer knitters with medical providers in their area to provide them directly with a supply of knockers.
 That way women can pick their very own knockers out and take them home with them.
-For more information check out our Medical Provider Information under our How To link.
+For more information or to reorder materials check out our Medical Provider Information.

 I am a knitter how can I help?

 We are sending out thousands all over the country and world.
 We can use all we can get.
 We have free patterns, videos on how to make great knitted knockers and materials to help you.
 You can distribute them locally or send them to us for distribution.
 You don’t even need to stuff them.
 We like to register our knitters and crocheters so that others in the area can connect together to help out.
 We have a lot more information on ways to help that we can send you.
 Simply fill out the https://www.knittedknockers.org/knitter-crocheter-registry/ and we will send you more information on ways to help.
 We won’t publish your listing without talking with you first.